hxrm/MVA_Poe/README.md

-# MVA_poe - Civic Connect
+# Municipal Services Application. - Civic Connect

 ## Login Credentials
-- **Email**: demo@gmail.com or h@gmail.com
+- **Email**: demo@gmail.com
 - **Password**: Shalom78*

 ## Overview

-The MVA_poe (also known as Civic Connect) application is a C# WPF application developed for municipal use.
+The  Civic Connect application is a C# WPF application developed for municipal use.
 It aims to facilitate citizen engagement by enabling users to report issues and service requests efficiently.
 The application is designed to be user-friendly, providing a seamless experience for residents to interact with municipal services.

 ## Features